🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 ) -> Dict[str, float]:

-"""Run experiment and automatic logging"""
+"""Run an experiment with automatic logging"""

-# Configure experiment
+# Configure the experiment

 mlflow.set_experiment(config.experiment_name)